Juan Archuleta

-As of July 26, 2022, he is ranked #3 in the Bellator Bantamweight Rankings.

 Background

-Archuleta was born in Hesperia, California to parents of Spanish and Mexican descent.
-Archuleta's background is in amateur wrestling.
-In high school he was a state championship qualifier at Sultana High School.
-Eventually he moved on to Sacramento City College where he became a junior college All-American, and finally he transferred to Purdue University where he wrestled at the NCAA Division I level.
+Archuleta was born in Hesperia, California, and is of Spanish and Mexican descent.
+Archuleta's background is in folkstyle wrestling.
+In high school, he was a state championship qualifier at Sultana High School.
+He moved on to Sacramento City College where he became a junior college All-American, and finally he transferred to Purdue University where he wrestled at the NCAA Division I level.
 In January 2021, he was promoted to purple belt in Brazilian Jiu Jitsu by his teacher Philipe Furão.

 Mixed martial arts career

 King of the Cage

 After going 12–1 on the regional circuit, Archuleta then began fighting for the King of the Cage promotion.
 In his first fight with the promotion, Archuleta claimed the KOTC featherweight title when he finished former UFC fighter Chris Tickle in the second round via technical knockout.
 Archuleta also went on to become KOTC bantamweight, lightweight, and light welterweight champion.